Jordan Nassar: Career

+His immersive installations extend this approach.
+For The Sea Beneath Our Eyes (Center for Contemporary Art Tel Aviv, 2019), later shown at KMAC Museum (2021) and James Cohan Gallery (2023), Nassar transformed the gallery into a furnished domestic interior made in collaboration with regional craftspeople.

 Nassar's earliest work involved copying embroidery patterns from books.
 Once he learned that each Palestinian village has its own pattern, he began to develop his own patterns resembling Palestinian embroidery but that do not exist in traditional works.
 Each work contains up to 75,000 individual stitches.

 Nassar draws inspiration from a number of artists, many of whom work in textile, such as Sheila Hicks, Hannah Ryggen, and Anni Albers; painters including Paul Guiragossian and Helen Frankenthaler; and artists working with alternative media, such as Monir Shahroudy Farmanfarmaian.
 He sees his work as continuing the conversations their artwork has created.
 He considers their efforts to be about form, texture, and color, though Nassar primarily tries to address concepts and issues beyond the medium itself.
 Nassar particularly looks up to Etel Adnan, a Lebanese-American poet, essayist, and visual artist.

 Since Nassar's first solo exhibition, in London in 2015, he has turned to creating more political works, including focusing on cultural absorption, or absorption of elements of one culture by another.

 Nassar held a solo exhibition in Los Angeles at Anat Ebgi gallery's AE2 space in 2017.
 Anat Ebgi presented Nassar's work at the 2018 Frieze New York, an art fair in New York City.

 In addition to Nassar's embroidery, he also has had managerial positions at the New York City artists book shop Printed Matter, Inc., running the NY Art Book Fair and the art fair Art Los Angeles Contemporary.

 Artist residency

 Nassar started expanding the use of traditional symbols in his work upon spending significant time in the port city of Jaffa, where he stayed for a five-week artist residency in 2017.
 Arab and Israeli friends, as well as Nassar's husband had advised against the residency, due to the organization's acceptance of financing from supporters of illegal Jewish settlements in Palestine.
 Nassar decided that boycotting the program would not be impactful, and was impressed that the residency's website was inclusive through its Arabic, Hebrew, and English language versions.
 The residency included an apartment, studio, stipend, and reimbursement of production funds.
-Nassar used the funds to visit the West Bank, where he purchased embroideries made by elderly women.
+Nassar used the funds to visit the West Bank, where he purchased embroideries made by elderly craftswomen.

 Personal life

-Jordan Nassar is married to the Israeli-born fellow artist Amir Guberstein.
+Jordan Nassar is married to the Israeli-born artist, Amir Guberstein.
 The two met while living in Berlin, and their decision to live in New York was spurred by the ruling in United States v.
-Windsor, the Supreme Court case that overturned the Defense of Marriage Act.
+Windsor (2013), the Supreme Court case that overturned the Defense of Marriage Act.

 Nassar lives and works in New York City.